salesforcecli/plugin-apex/messages/gettest.md

 # flags.concise.summary

-Only display failed test results for human-readable output.
+Display only failed test results; works with human-readable output only.

 # apexLibErr